genshin-base/main-site/data/translated/builds/en.md

 **Regarding Weapon Choices**

 **[Sacrificial Bow](#weapon:sacrificial-bow)**<br>
-Prefered over Favonious especially at higher refinements due to having better Shield uptime.
+Prefered over Favonius at higher refinements for consistency and when batterying another cryo unit.

 **[Favonius Warbow](#weapon:favonius-warbow)**<br>
-You will look to build some Crit Rate coverage to have a higher chance of triggering bow passive for energy.
+It is recommended to build some Crit Rate  coverage to have a higher chance of triggering bow passive for energy.

 **[Recurve Bow](#weapon:recurve-bow)**<br>
-This bow will be your best choice for stronger shields, but it reduces Diona's burst uptime significantly due to no Energy Recharge on her weapon.
+This bow will be your best choice for stronger shields, but it reduces Diona's burst uptime significantly due to having no Energy Recharge on her weapon.

 **Regarding Artifact Sets**